 Food Service

 All students living in the residence halls must participate in the food service program of the College.
-Students who believe that individual circumstances warrant an exemption to this requirement should contact the Residence Life Office located in the Student Center.
+Students who believe that individual circumstances warrant an exemption to this requirement should contact the Residence Life Office, Student Center 201.